@cgjgh/node-red-dashboard-2-ui-state-timeline 0.0.11

 - Configure the states you want to track (e.g., On/Off, Open/Closed, etc.).

-- Send messages to the node with the following payload formats:
+- Send messages to the node with one of the following payload formats:

 Input Message Formats